Why these species?

 Without our support, illegal logging and cardamom cultivation within protected areas in northern Vietnam would continue to endanger the long-term viability of critical magnolia populations and their habitats.

 What are we doing about it?

-Working with FFI’s Vietnam Programme and our local NGO partner, the Center for Plant Conservation (CPC), our strategy is to introduce regular monitoring, patrolling and reinforcement planting to Tung Vai Watershed Protection Area, where the world’s largest population of the Critically Endangered Magnolia grandis is found.
+Working with FFI’s Vietnam Programme, our strategy is to introduce regular monitoring, patrolling and reinforcement planting to Tung Vai Watershed Protection Area, where the world’s largest population of the Magnolia grandis is found.
 The site is also home to the Critically Endangered Tonkin snub-nosed monkey, providing a unique opportunity to protect and restore a habitat of vital importance for threatened plants and primates.
-Unfortunately logging and cardamom farming are significant issues at this site.
+Unfortunately, logging and cardamom farming are significant issues at this site.
 We are taking the following key approaches:

 - Provide support to community conservation teams to monitor and patrol critical habitat areas that include Magnolia grandis trees

 - Identify areas of critical habitat and develop agreements with cardamom farmers to protect magnolia seedlings within these areas

 - Work with local farmers to support adoption of more sustainable cardamom cultivation (helping farmers to use higher yield crops in smaller areas of land)